Humanitec/Humanitec-Orb/README.md

 ### How To Contribute

-We welcome [issues](https://github.com/Humanitec/Humanitec-Orb/issues) to and [pull requests](https://github.com/Humanitec/Humanitec-Orb/pulls) against this repository!
+We welcome [issues](https://github.com/Humanitec/Humanitec-Orb/issues) to and [pull requests](https://github.com/Humanitec/Humanitec-Orb/pulls) against this repository.